grsharman/detritalPy/README.md

 ## Data Formatting

 detritalPy requires that input data be organized using a specific format.
 Example datasets can be found in the [example-data folder](https://github.com/grsharman/detritalPy/blob/master/example-data.zip), and additional information is provided in the [detritalPy manual](https://github.com/grsharman/detritalPy/blob/master/detritalPy_manual_0.0.1.zip).
+Dr. Jeff Amato (New Mexico State University) has put together a beginner's guide to detritalPy (geared towards MacOS) that can be found [here](https://geology.nmsu.edu/files/2020/04/DetritalPyForMacManual.pdf).

 ## Data Import and Selection

 One or more spreadsheets can be simultaneously imported using a number of different ways of specifying the file path.
+Additional examples are provided in tutorial_dataLoading.ipynb.

 ```python
 # Import relative file pathway(s)